ChronicGamesLtd/CryptoChronic/README.md

 The architecture is built upon 3 contracts

-- Chronic: a IERC721 contract that holds the Chronics data and the minting functions
+- Chronic: a IERC721 contract that holds the Chronics data
 - Breeder: a contract responsible of the random generation of the Chronics
 - Feeder: a contract with the functions related to manage the fertility of the Chronics